 - Reception and service areas

 - Centrally to be accessed by multiple employees for use in cleaning departmental and personal work areas.
-Anticipate having 1 spray bottle per every 10 employees when estimating how many bottles are needed to provide centrally for employees to share.

 - Research laboratory and workshop areas: A bottle of disinfectant and dry paper wipes should be available in each research laboratory or workshop area.
 Facilities Services will supply disinfecting supplies for academic teaching and computer laboratories.
 Departments do not need to request for supplies for academic teaching spaces.